This post discusses the transaction models ACID and BASE.

 |---|---|---|

-| Consistency | Strong consistency | Eventual consistency |
+| Consistency | Strong consistency (Strong) | Eventual consistency |

-| Availability | May degrade during failures | Maintains high availability |
+| Availability | May decrease during failures | Maintains high availability |

-| Scalability | Limited in distributed environments | Designed for distributed systems |
+| Distribution | Many constraints in distributed environments | Designed for distributed systems |

-| Latency | May introduce delays for consistency | Prioritizes low latency |
+| Latency | Delays occur for consistency guarantees | Prioritizes low latency |

 | Trade-off | Consistency > Availability | Availability > Consistency |

-| Application Areas | Finance, enterprise, transactions | Web services, scalable applications |
+| Application Areas | Finance, business, transactions | Web services, scalable applications |